History of the British canal system: Role in the slave trade

-The Canal and River Trust writes that the canals were built, in part, by the profits from human slavery.
-The canals routinely carried cotton, tobacco and sugar produced by slaves.
-Many individuals profited from slavery.
+During the Atlantic Slave Trade, some canals were also used to carry cotton, tobacco and sugar produced by slaves.
 Moses Benson, a Liverpool slaver, invested in the Lancaster Canal, which subsequently had a dramatic effect on the economy of Preston.

 Other slavers like Lowbridge Bright sat on the board of Thames and Severn Canal Company.
 George Hyde Dyke was a shareholder in the Peak Forest Canal Company.
 William Carey owned shares in the Grand Junction Canal.

 Construction, features and maintenance

 Locks are the most common means of raising or lowering a boat from one water level to another.
 The distinguishing feature of a lock is a fixed chamber whose water-level can be changed.
 For reasons of economy and the constraints of 18th-century engineering technology, the early canals were built to a narrow width.
 The standard for the dimensions of narrow canal locks was set by Brindley with his first canal locks, those on the Trent and Mersey Canal in 1776.
 These locks were 72 ft 7 in long by 7 ft 6 in wide.
 The narrow width was perhaps chosen because he could only build Harecastle Tunnel to accommodate 7 ft wide boats.
 His next locks were wider.
 He built locks 72 ft 7 in long by 15 ft wide when he extended the Bridgewater Canal to Runcorn, where the canal's only locks lowered boats to the River Mersey.
 The narrow locks on the Trent and Mersey limited the width (beam) of the boats (which came to be called narrowboats), and thus limited the quantity of the cargo they could carry to around thirty tonnes.
 This meant that in later years the canal network was economically uncompetitive for freight transport, and by the mid 20th century it was no longer possible to work a thirty-tonne load economically.